signavio/dmn-and-drools-execution-examples/README.rst

 Export
 ------
-In order to get it running, the first step is to export the desired DMN model as a .drl file in the Signavio Process Manager.
+To get it running, the first step is to export the desired DMN model as a .drl file in the Signavio Process Manager.

 Pasting the .drl file
 ---------------------
-The next step is to copy the exported .drl file into the already available com/signavio/examples/drl/sandbox/Sandbox.drl file.
+The next step is to copy the exported .drl file into the already available ``com/signavio/examples/drl/sandbox/Sandbox.drl`` file.
-The exported artefacts package definition does not match the one needed in this example project, therefore you have to manually adjust the package in the .drl file to
+The exported artifacts package definition does not match the one needed in this example project, therefore you have to manually adjust the package in the .drl file to

 .. code-block:: java